SamuelMihelic/MoneyMachine/README.md

 #### Feedback to account manager
             # alert user that the algo wants to buy more of the asset and running out of money, or it is losing interest in the asset
             is_email_successful = Email_Service_API( manager_address, message )

+            # consider shorting the position if we run out of the asset

 #### Chill for a second:
             chill_duration = a_second